rntz/rotten/README.md

     ROTTEN> rotten
     "YOUR COMPILER HAS A VIRUS!!1!eleventyone"

-    # in fact, our infected compiler has *also* produced an exact copy of itself
+    # In fact, our infected compiler has *also* produced an exact copy of itself!
+    # But of course, our safe compiler and our infected compiler differ.
     ~/racket$ diff -s infected.rotc infected-2.rotc
     Files infected.rotc and infected-2.rotc are identical

-    # but of course, our safe compiler and our infected compiler differ
     ~/racket$ diff -q compile.rotc infected.rotc
     Files compile.rotc and infected.rotc differ